 An example of this would be a company that has a philosophy built around sustainability, but uses production methods that are reliant on fossil fuels.
 This type of disconnect between core messaging and practice is jarring for consumers.

-One way to avoid this kind of issue is to communicate your processes clearly through brand story, website copy, product descriptions, and social media posts.
+One way to avoid this kind of issue is to communicate your processes clearly through content guidelines website copy, product descriptions, and social media posts.